-The practice is owned by Bensham & Sunniside Dental Practices Partnership.
+The practice is owned Mr Shiv Pabary.

-The practice offers primary care dentistry under the NHS and private treatments and procedures.
-The partners are currently refurbishing the practice.
-It has one surgery, a decontamination room and a combined reception and waiting room area.
+The practice offers primary care dentistry under the NHS and, private treatments and procedures.
+The practice offers its services from a purpose built building.
+The surgeries and facilities are located on the first floor of the building and accessible via stairs and a lift.
+There are two surgeries, decontamination rooms and a combined reception and waiting area, offices and staff facilities.